Doubly Fair Parity Games: Abstract

 \section{Abstract}

 We consider two-player games over finite graphs in which both players are restricted by fairness constraints on their moves.
-Given a two player game graph $G=(V,E)$ and a set of fair moves $E_f\subseteq E$ a player is said to play \emph{fair} in $G$ if they choose an edge $e\in E_f$ infinitely often whenever the source vertex of $e$ is visited infinitely often.
+Given a two-player game graph $G=(V,E)$ and a set of fair moves $E_f\subseteq E$, a player is said to play \emph{fair} in $G$ if they choose an edge $e\in E_f$ infinitely often whenever the source node of $e$ is visited infinitely often.
 Otherwise, they play \emph{unfair}.
 We equip such games with two $\omega$-regular winning conditions $\alpha$ and $\beta$ deciding the winner of mutually fair and mutually unfair plays, respectively.
 Whenever one player plays fair and the other plays unfair, the fairly playing player wins the game.
 The resulting games are called \emph{fair $\alpha/\beta$ games}.

 We formalize fair $\alpha/\beta$ games and show that they are determined.
-For fair parity/parity games, i.e., fair $\alpha/\beta$ games where $\alpha$ and $\beta$ are given each by a parity condition over $G$, we provide a polynomial reduction to (normal) parity games via a gadget construction inspired by the reduction of stochastic parity games to parity games.
+For fair parity/parity games, i.e., fair $\alpha/\beta$ games where $\alpha$ and $\beta$ are each given by a parity condition over $G$, we provide a polynomial reduction to normal parity games via a gadget construction inspired by the reduction of stochastic parity games to parity games.
 We further give a direct \emph{symbolic fixpoint algorithm} to solve fair parity/parity games.
-On a conceptual level, we illustrate the translation between the gadget-based reduction and the direct symbolic algorithm which uncovers the underlying similarities of solution algorithms for fair and stochastic parity games, as well as for the recently considered class of fair games where only one player is restricted by fair moves. \keywords{games on graphs, fairness, two-player games, parity games}
+On a conceptual level, we illustrate the translation between the gadget-based reduction and the direct symbolic algorithm, uncovering the underlying similarities of solution algorithms for fair and stochastic parity games, as well as for the recently considered class of fair games in which only one player is restricted by fair moves.